darabi/docker-openwrt-mariadb/README.md

 ```
 mysql --protocol=TCP -uroot -proot -hlocalhost -P3306 -Bse "show databases;
 ```
-And if the password is correct and server is running fine you should see following result:
+And if the password is correct and the server is running fine you should see following result:
 ```
 Warning: Using a password on the command line interface can be insecure.
 information_schema